itmaybejj/editoria11y/README.md

-*This project is in development; I do not recommend using it in production until January 2021*

 Editoria11y (editorial [ally](https://www.a11yproject.com/)) is a user-friendly accessibility checker that addresses three critical needs for content authors:

 1. It runs automatically.
 Modern spellcheck works so well because it is always running; put spellcheck behind a button and few users remember to run it!
 1. It focuses exclusively on straightforward issues a content author can easily understand and easily fix.
 Yes; comprehensive testing should be a key part of site creation, but if a tool is going to run automatically, it will drive an author bonkers if it is constantly alerting on code they do not understand and cannot fix.
 1. It runs in context.
-Views, Layout Builder, Paragraphs and all the other modules Drupal uses to assemble a page means that tools that run inside CKEditor cannot "see" many of the issues on a typical page.
+Modern content management systems often assemble pages from many sources.
+Only the assembled page can be checked for things like the header outline order.

 ## The authoring experience
 * On each page load, Editoria11y places a small toggle button at the bottom right of the screen with an issue count.
 Users can press the button to view details of any alerts or access additional tools ("full check"), including visualizers for the document outline and image alt attributes, and the panel's state persists from page to page (open or shut).
 * If issues are found, a panel slides open with more details.
 If users minimize the panel, it will only open on future pages if the issues are high priority.
 * If the user minimizes the panel, it will not open automatically on future page visits until the content changes.

-If you are on the demo site, you will see these example issues highlighted:
+If you are reading this ReadMe on the [demo site](https://itmaybejj.github.io/editoria11y/), the following items will have triggered an alert:

 • A fake list using bullet symbols instead of list elements.

 • link with only the text "[click here](https://www.youtube.com/watch?v=DLzxrzFCyOs)."

+Try clicking the toggle in the lower righthand corner of the page.
+Tooltips will appear near these items with explanations of the issue and suggestions for improving the content.

 ### Issues flagged in the quick check
 * Headings
   * Skipped heading levels
   * Empty headings
   * Very long headings
+* Text alternatives
-* Image alt text
+  * Images without an alt element
-  * Images with no alt text (pending: a configuration option to allow empty alts on decorative images)
+  * Images with an empty alt element (flagged for manual review)
   * Images with a filename as alt text
   * Images with very long alt text
   * Alt text that contains redundant text like "image of" or "photo of"
-  * Linked images without alt text when the link has no text (meaning the link has no accessible text)
-  * Linked images with alt text when the link also has text (warning the author that the text of a link should be about the link, and not have lots of extra detail)
+  * Images in links with alt text that appears to be describing the image instead of the link destination
+  * Embedded visualizations that usually require a text alternative
-* Links
+* Meaningful links
   * Links with no text
-  * Links with a filename as their accessible text
+  * Links titled with a filename
-  * Links with only generic text: "click here," "learn more," "download," etc.
+  * Links only titled with only generic text: “click here,” “learn more,” “download,” etc.
-* Structure
-  * Fake lists
+  * Links that open in a new window without an external link icon
+* Lists made from asterisks, numbers and letters rather than list elements
-  * More than three words of CAPS LOCK TEXT in a row
+* LARGE QUANTITIES OF CAPS LOCK TEXT
-  * Tables without headers
-  * Tables with document headers (&lt;h2&gt;) instead of table headers (&lt;th&gt;)
+* Tables without headers and tables with document headers ("Header 3") instead of table headers (<th>)

 ### Items noted in the full check
 Clicking the full check button flips open an expanded panel where the user can see the document outline (headers) and all image alt text.

-It also flags some additional items that need manual checks and may be OK as is:
+It also flags some additional items:

 * The first link to a PDF on a page, reminding the user to provide an accessible PDF or an alternate format
-* Suspiciously short blockquotes that might be fake headings
+* Suspiciously short blockquotes that may not be block quotes.
 * Embedded videos, reminding the user to add closed captions
-* Embedded audio, reminding the user to provide a transcript (pending)
+* Embedded audio, reminding the user to provide a transcript
-* Certain complex embedded content (e.g., social media and data visualization) that often present accessibility problems
+* Embedded social media, reminding the user to check their social media content as well
 * A custom warning -- same as above, but checking against selectors you provide in the "ed11yCustomEmbeddedContent" variable.

 ## Installation and configuration